cseriildi/42Vienna/common_core/pipex/README.md

 - Close the file
 - Execute the command

-Don't forget to always check if a function call failes, throw errors.
+Don't forget to always check if a function call fails, throw errors.
 Free when you have to.
 It's good practice to use different exit codes.